Code-Institute-Submissions/artneto-travel_blog_SepResub/README.md

 * Change Password page- User can also change their password.

 ## Features left to Implement

-Add comment section for user not registered and be able for they can reply to the other comments.
+* Add comment section for user not registered and be able for they can reply to the other comments.
+* Explore by destination option with a 2D map integrated.
+* Newsletter for users to sign up.

+## Testing

+# Members_signup app

 ## Tools/Technologies